scott-griffiths/bitstring/doc/reference.rst

 The position is not advanced to after the read items.

-See the entries for :func:`read` and :func:`readlist` for more information.
+See the entries for :meth:`read` and :meth:`readlist` for more information.

-.. function:: peekbit
+.. method:: peekbit

 ``s.peekbit()``

 Returns the next bit in the current bitstring as a new bitstring but does not advance the position.

-.. function:: peekbits
+.. method:: peekbits

 ``s.peekbits(bits)``